nesi/support-docs/docs/Scientific_Computing/Supported_Applications/JupyterLab.md

 >
 > This documentation contains our legacy instructions for running
 > JupyterLab by tunnelling through the lander node.
-> <span class="wysiwyg-font-size-large">[If you are a Mahuika cluster
-> user, we recommend using jupyter via  jupyter.nesi.org.nz.
-Follow this
+> [If you are a Mahuika cluster user, we recommend using jupyter via
-> link for more
+> jupyter.nesi.org.nz.
+Follow this link for more
 > information](https://support.nesi.org.nz/hc/en-gb/articles/360001555615)
-> </span>

 NeSI provides a service for working on Jupyter Notebooks.
 As a first step JupyterLab can be used on Mahuika nodes.
 JupyterLab is a